leerasabrina/readify_server/README.md

 The goal of this project is to:
 - Allow users to create and manage their book collection.
-- Enable community interaction through upvotes and reviews.
+- Enable community interaction through upvotes and reviews
 - Build a secure, full-stack MERN (MongoDB, Express, React, Node) application using Firebase for authentication.

 ##  Key Features